chetanchawla/Deep-Learning-for-Music-Generation/README.md

 The experiment has been done by using different layers of unrollability of LSTMs as well as with different stacking of LSTMs.

 The code took help from many open sourced projects and research papers.

-## For a detailed report on the topic with the architecture used, please send accross a note to chetanchawlacc4@gmail.com